NREL/EnergyPlus/README.md

 6. Check the configuration settings, keeping them default should suffice, and click Generate.
 7. Browse to the build folder and there will be a Visual Studio solution file you can click on, and it will include multiple projects for each build target.
 You should be able to build the E+ target directly.
 8. The solution will include the ZERO_CHECK project as the default target to run when you execute, so when you are ready to debug, manually set the default target to EnergyPlus.
 9. In the EnergyPlus and EnergyPlusLib projects: right click on each project and select Properties.
 Under Configuration Properties select Debugging.
-In the Enviroment field, enter "_NO_DEBUG_HEAP=1", without quote marks.
+In the Enviroment field, enter ```_NO_DEBUG_HEAP=1```, without quote marks.
+The debug heap in Visual Studio doesn't play nicely with the input processor in EnergyPlus, and for debug builds, skipping this will result in a _very_ long IDD reading time.

 ## Linux